Ganna475/Machine-Learning-Models/README.md

-ML models of CognoRise Internship

-This repository showcases a collection of machine learning projects that apply data-driven techniques to solve real-world problems across healthcare and economics.
+This repository contains three machine learning projects demonstrating practical applications of supervised learning in healthcare and real estate.
-Each project demonstrates the full workflow — from data preprocessing and visualization to model building, evaluation, and interpretation.
+Each notebook covers the complete workflow from data preprocessing and exploratory analysis to model training, evaluation, and visualization.

- Overview

-The goal of this repository is to present how various supervised learning algorithms can be used to make accurate predictions and uncover insights from data.
-By experimenting with different datasets and methods, this collection highlights the strengths and limitations of commonly used ML models.

-Projects Included
+ Projects Included:

-Project	Description	Techniques Used
-Breast Cancer Classification	Predicts whether a tumor is malignant or benign using diagnostic medical data.
-Logistic Regression, Random Forest, Support Vector Machine
+1. Breast Cancer Classification

+Objective: Predict whether a tumor is malignant or benign.

+Techniques: Random Forest Classifier (can be extended to Logistic Regression or SVM).

+Highlights:

+Data cleaned and preprocessed with appropriate encoding.

+Features scaled for better model performance.

+Includes confusion matrix, classification report, and feature importance visualization.

+Performance: Accuracy ~96%, with high precision and recall.

+2. Diabetes Prediction

-Diabetes Prediction	Predicts the likelihood of diabetes based on patient attributes.
-Decision Tree, K-Nearest Neighbors, Logistic Regression
+Objective: Predict the likelihood of diabetes based on patient health indicators.

+Techniques: Random Forest Classifier with SMOTE for handling class imbalance.

+Highlights:

+Categorical features encoded, numerical features scaled.

+Model threshold adjusted for better recall on diabetic patients.

+ROC curve visualization included.

+Performance: Accuracy ~93%, with strong recall for positive cases.

-House Price Prediction	Estimates housing prices using regression-based models.
-Linear Regression, Ridge, Lasso, Feature Engineering
+3. House Price Prediction

+Objective: Predict house prices based on multiple features.

+Techniques: Ridge Regression with polynomial features and hyperparameter tuning via GridSearchCV.

+Highlights:

+Log-transformed target variable to reduce skewness.

+One-hot encoding for categorical variables.

+Pipeline ensures reproducibility of preprocessing and modeling steps.

+Performance: R² ~0.07 — serves as a baseline model; performance can be improved using ensemble models like Random Forest or XGBoost.

+Features

+Fully documented Jupyter Notebooks.

+Exploratory data analysis (EDA) included.

+Step-by-step demonstration of data preprocessing → model training → evaluation → visualization.

+Comparison of multiple models (where applicable) to illustrate performance differences.